-Derek Stewart, TMRP PPI&E lead, has written the blog post 'What is Trials Methodology - a Patient Viewpoint' which summarises the important points about Trials Methodology Research for Patients.
+Derek Stewart has written the blog post 'What is Trials Methodology - a Patient Viewpoint' which summarises the important points about Trials Methodology Research for Patients.

 Derek has also written an update for TMRP (June 2020) highlighting the key points and questions around designing and conducting Trials Methodology Research which were identified at a MRC HTMR Network funded Workshop: 'Actively involving Patients in Trials Methodology Research' held in November 2019.
 The full workshop report can he found here.